Lesson 3 of 6

 Comparing the Premium Jump

-NVDA at $450, 30 DTE.
+Look at NVDA at $450, 30 DTE.
 The .20 delta put ($420 strike) pays $3.80.
-The .25 delta put ($425 strike) pays $5.10.
-That is a 34% increase in premium for only a 5-percentage-point decrease in OTM probability.
-This outsized premium bump is why .25 delta is considered the sweet spot.
+Bump up to .25 delta ($425 strike) and it pays $5.10.
+That's a 34% jump in premium for just 5 percentage points less probability of profit.
+See why I love .25 delta?
+That premium bump is disproportionately huge for the extra risk you're taking.

 Premium Efficiency Ratio